Navel-IT/navel-collector-manager/README.md

 **Notes for Perl based collectors**:

 - They must always contain a subroutine named `collector`.
+- The subroutine named `__collector` is reserved and therefore should never be used in a collector.
 - `STDOUT` and `STDERR` are closed.
-- A subroutine named `__collector` must not be declared.
-- The error messages (syntax error, `die`, ...) are not accurate.
-First test your collectors manually.
+- The error messages (syntax error, `die`, ...) aren't accurate.
+Don't test your collectors with navel-scheduler.

 An exemple of Perl package collector: